BIO

 In 2004, Faridi collaborated with Ramin Jahanbegloo to produce a series of over 70 radio panel discussions featuring prominent Iranian intellectuals exploring various aspects of Iranian society and culture.
 She also contributed as a columnist to Tehran Avenue, the first independent online magazine in Iran, and collaborated in organizing underground music and urban film festivals.
 In 2006, she produced Iraq 360 Degree, a Beirut-based radio series focusing on artists’ responses to the Iraq War.

 Since 2022, she has been working as a freelance filmmaker in Berlin.
 She has directed documentaries and music videos in Germany and toured Europe screening her films.
-Her first production in Germany, "Please Step Aside!", premiered at IDFA in 2024 and won Best International Documentary at the Porto Femme Festival in 2025.
+Her first production in Germany, "Please Step Aside!", premiered at IDFA in 2024 and won Best International Documentary at Porto Femme Film Festival in 2025.

-Raha Faridi is a light traveler, expressing her stories using simple, portable equipment.
 She shares much of her work, including films, podcasts, and music recordings, freely online under a Creative Commons license.

 Interviews